NCBI-Codeathons/SARS2-Variation-Viewer/README.md

 The goal of this project is to identify and visualize variation (SNPs) in SARS-CoV-2 genomes

+## Background
+Understanding variation across SARS-CoV-2 genome sequences has important implications for epidemiology and molecular biology.

+Existing tools allow researchers to visualize SARS-CoV-2 variation but access to the underlying data is restricted and don’t provide access to individual genome sequences and valuable metadata, such as where in the world a particular genome was isolated.

+The SARS-CoV-2 Variation Viewer will allow users to view variation across SARS-CoV-2 genome sequences and associated protein annotation, protein structures, and genome metadata such as geographic location and host species.

+## Workflow
 1. Download all SARS-CoV-2 genomes from GenBank using [NCBI Datasets](https://www.ncbi.nlm.nih.gov/datasets/)
 2. Identify SNPs in these SARS-CoV-2 genomes
 3. Correlate SNPs with SARS-CoV-2 genome metadata